-The latest news from Edmonds Community College
+The latest news from Edmonds College

 Grant to train workers for the growing clean energy economy

 News release from Sen. Patty Murray

 Sen. Murray, Sec.
-Solis Announce Clean Energy Recovery Funding to Train 4,700 Washington
+Solis Announce Clean Energy Recovery Funding to Train 4,700 Washington State Workers

 Recovery Act grant will help veterans, other WA state workers get the training and skills they need to succeed in the growing clean energy economy